How is our economy affected by markets and institutions?

 30 credits

-This module aims to develop and build mainly on knowledge acquired in the Economic Policy and Principles module at level 4 but also the economics quantitatively treated module of the same level.
+This module develops and builds mainly on knowledge acquired in the Economic Policy and Principles module at Level 4 but also the Introductory Mathematics and Statistics for Economics module at the same level.
 It provides fundamental knowledge on the key areas of macroeconomic theory and policy in the short-run and long-run and within both closed and open economy settings.
 Real world applications are signposted at the earliest opportunity.

-On completion of the module you will be able to comprehend key macroeconomic theories and policies and illustrate the application of macroeconomic models and principles in the context of policymaking.
+On completion of this module, you will be able to comprehend key macroeconomic theories and policies and illustrate the application of macroeconomic models and principles in the context of policymaking.

 30 credits